godot-escoria/escoria-docs/api/CameraShiftCommand.md

 `camera_shift x y [time] [type]`

-Shifts the camera by the given horizontal and vertical amounts.
+Shifts the camera by the given horizontal and vertical amounts relative to the current location.

 **Parameters**